-Cross-references. - For amounts of group insurance contributions of governmental entities, see 10-7-4 NMSA 1978.
+Cross-references. - As to amounts of group insurance contributions of governmental entities, see 10-7-4 NMSA 1978.

-For right of retiree of affiliated public employer to participate in group health insurance plan, see 10-7-5.1 NMSA 1978.
+As to right of retiree of affiliated public employer to participate in group health insurance plan, see 10-7-5.1 NMSA 1978.